10 Types of Call Centers

 • According to the location they work from

-Considering the location they operate from, we can also differ virtual, in-house, outsourced and offshore call centers.
+Considering the location they operate from, we can also differentiate between virtual, in-house, outsourced, and offshore call centers.

 1. Inbound Call Centers